-Figure 6.
+Figure 7.
 Tinned Pulley Plate and Antler Assembly on Rower.
-The front (left) and side (right) views of the updated and thinned Pulley Plate and Antler assembly show the new design on the rower.
-This new design allows for complete rotation of the console under the handlebar and still allows for attachment to the console rotation mechanism box.
+The front (left) and back (right) views of the updated and thinned Pulley Plate and Antler assembly show the new design on the rower.
+This new design will allow for complete rotation of the console under the handlebar and still allow for attachment to the console rotation electronics box.

-The manufacturing process for this updated design was much easier and more cost-effective.
-To create this part, Johnson Health Tech used a laser cutter to cut out the flattened profile of the Pulley Plate and Antler.
-Then, they used a machine to bend the Antler and give it its two 90° bends.
-Lastly, the front block was welded to the underside cavity of the two plates to allow connection of the console rotation mechanism box.
-After fabrication, this assembly was integrated with the rest of the rower.
-Additionally, once the parts were finalized, one final SolidWorks Simulation was run using the updated material to confirm the improved strength and rigidity for typical use cases.
+The manufacturing process for this updated design will be much easier and more cost effective.
+To create this part, Johnson Health Tech will use a laser cutter to cut out the flattened profile of the Pulley Plate and Antler.
+Then, they will use a machine to bend the Antler to give it its two 90° bends.
+Lastly, the front block will be welded to the underside cavity of the two plates to allow connection of the console rotation electronics box.
+After fabrication, this assembly will be integrated with the rest of the rower.
+Additionally, once the parts are completely finalized, a final SolidWorks Simulation will be run using the correct material to confirm the improved strength and rigidity for typical use cases.